jonshiach/graphics-notes/_sources/_pages/01_Basic_shapes.md

 ::::

-If everything has gone to plan you should be looking at a web browser with a page titled 'Lab 1 - Basic Shapes' that displays a canvas element that is 800 pixels wide by 600 pixels high which is a particularly lurid shade of green.
+If everything has gone to plan you should be looking at a web browser with a page titled 'Lab 1 - Basic Shapes in WebGL' that displays a canvas element that is 800 pixels wide by 600 pixels high which is a particularly lurid shade of green.
 The reason for this horrible colour is that we will be clearing the canvas in our WebGL app so if we see this green colour we know something has gone wrong.

 :::{figure} ../_images/01_Canvas.png
 :width: 80%